Nishit41/Modern-Full-Stack-React-Projects/README.md

 ## ch-2
 # objectives
-   Writing and running scripts with Node.js Introducing Docker, a platform for containers Introducing MongoDB, a document database
+   Writing and running scripts with Node.js ENVroducing Docker, a platform for containers ENVroducing MongoDB, a document database
    Accessing the MongoDB database via Node.js

 // Docker is a platform that allow us to package, manage, and run applications in loosely isolated environment called containers, Containers are lightweight, are isolated from each other and include all dependencies needed to run an application.